MicrosoftDocs/PowerShell-Docs/dsc/pullServerSMB.md

 > [!NOTE]
 > You must use configuration IDs if you are using an SMB pull server.
 Configuration names are not supported for SMB.

-Each resource module needs to be zipped and named according the following pattern `{Module Name}_{Module Version}.zip`.
+Each resource module needs to be zipped and named according to the following pattern `{Module Name}_{Module Version}.zip`.
 For example, a module named xWebAdminstration with a module version of 3.1.2.0 would be named 'xWebAdministration_3.2.1.0.zip'.
 Each version of a module must be contained in a single zip file.
-Since there is only a single version of a resource in each zip file the module format added in WMF 5.0 with support for multiple module versions in a single directory is not supported.
-This means that before packaging up DSC resource modules for use with pull server you need to make a small change to the directory structure.
-The default format of modules containing DSC resource in WMF 5.0 is
+Separate versions of a module in a zip file are not supported.
+Before packaging up DSC resource modules for use with pull server, you need to make a small change to the directory structure.

-`{Module Folder}\{Module Version}\DscResources\{DSC Resource Folder}\`.
-Before packaging up for the pull server simply remove the `{Module version}` folder so the path becomes
+The default format of modules containing DSC resource in WMF 5.0 is `{Module Folder}\{Module Version}\DscResources\{DSC Resource Folder}\`.

-`{Module Folder}\DscResources\{DSC Resource Folder}\`.
+Before packaging up for the pull server simply remove the `{Module version}` folder so the path becomes `{Module Folder}\DscResources\{DSC Resource Folder}\`.
 With this change, zip the folder as described above and place these zip files in the SMB share folder.

 ## Creating the MOF checksum